Washington

 Enforcement: No Private Right of Action

-A critical distinction between Washington biometric law and Illinois Biometric Information Privacy Act (BIPA) is that Washington law has no private right of action.
+A critical distinction between Washington's biometric law and the Illinois Biometric Information Privacy Act (BIPA) is that Washington law has no private right of action.
 A violation of RCW 19.375 is an unfair or deceptive act under the Consumer Protection Act (RCW 19.86), but enforcement is limited to the Attorney General.

 This means individual consumers cannot sue businesses directly for violations of the biometric privacy law.
 Only the Washington Attorney General can bring enforcement actions.